June 2025 - LynLake Centers for WellBeing

 When Social Expectations Feel Heavy

 Beyond heat, summer brings an added pressure: the expectation to look good, feel good, and show up in ways that reflect cultural ideals.
 Beauty standards are everywhere – thinness, tan skin, toned bodies, effortless confidence.
-The message is clear: you’re supposed to love your body loudly and look good doing it.
+The message is clear: you’re supposed to love your body loudly and look good doing it (think Hot Girl Summer).

 But that message can feel suffocating if you don’t fit those ideals, or simply don’t want to perform for them.